return42/linuxdoc/docs/linuxdoc-howto/cdomain.rst

 Customized sphinx c-domain
 ==========================

-The LinuxDoc brings a customized Sphinx `C Domain`_ extension.
+The LinuxDoc brings a customized `Sphinx's C Domain`_ extension.
 List of
 customizations:

 * Handle signatures of function-like macros well.
 Don't try to deduce